mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

-All augments listed in the Traveller Core Rulebook can be used by Vargr characters but availability depends on the type of augment required at the Referee’s discretion.
+All augments listed in the Traveller Core Rulebook can be used by Vargr characters but availability depends on the type of augment required at the Referee's discretion.

 Aural Filter: This works much like the audio filter option fitted to armor to prevent loud and high